 With that being said, the WEN 56200i Gas Inverter Generator does not have all that much power behind it, as it can produce up to 1,600 watts, thus making it the weakest generator among our reviewed products.

 However, if you need it to power RV appliances, small things around the home, or various power tools, it should work just fine.
 What is cool is that this generator is safe for small electronics such as smartphones and tablets.

-This generator comes with dual three prong 120V outlets, a 12V DC outlet, and a 5V USB port.
-Keep in mind that the WEN 56200i Gas Inverter Generator has a 1-gallon fuel tank, which; when running at quarter load, it can last for just over 9 hours.
+This generator comes with dual three-prong 120V outlets, a 12V DC outlet, and a 5V USB port.
+Keep in mind that the WEN 56200i Gas Inverter Generator has a 1-gallon fuel tank, which can last for just over 9 hours when running at quarter load.
 However, if it’s running at full capacity, it might only last for a couple of hours on a full tank of gas.

 Something that you might appreciate about the WEN 56200i Gas Inverter Generator is that it is EPA and CARB compliant, making it fairly eco-friendly.
 Moreover, this is by far the smallest, lightest, and most portable unit among our reviewed products.
 What’s also nice is that this is by far the least noisy generator on our list.

 What's to like about the WEN 56200i Gas Inverter Portable Generator

 What really stands out about the WEN 56200i Gas Inverter Generator is how portable it is.
 This is the kind of generator that you can pick up with a single hand and carry around to wherever you need it to be.
 Moreover, the fact that it is very eco-friendly is a pretty big deal.